ignaciorlando/red-lesion-detection/README.md

 ## Citing
 Our paper is still under review.
 Please do not use this repository in your research until we release a valid citation to include.

-If you use our segmentation method, please cite the following papers:
+If you use our vessel segmentation method, please cite the following papers:

 ```bibtex
 @article{orlando2016discriminatively,